retraigo/retraigo/README.md

-### Schatten et Caligo
+### NeTT, ReTraigo, Pranev, Neko Of The Abyss
+If you see any of the above names, there's a good possibility of them referring to me.

-*- He who paints thine world in eternal nothingness*
+### He who paints thy world in etnernal nothingness

-Writes weird useless javascript programs and websites.
+Writes weird javascript programs and websites.
+Makes up cringe monologues and narrations.

 ### Postulates of NeTT